zlorb/scapy/README.md

 Note that you will have to run most/all of the installs from elevated privileges ('run as administrator').

 # Install Applications
 Pick the add-ons you are planning to use.

-Minimum requirement seems to be:
+Minimum requirement seems to be pywin32 and winpcap.
-- pywin32
-- winpcap

 Application  |   Chocolatery   |
 -------------|-----------------|